bsdpot/potman/README.md

 Create your own flavour like described in
-[this howto](https://potluck.honeyguide.net/howto/) and place it in the ./flavours directory of this repo.
+[this howto](https://potluck.honeyguide.net/howto/) and place it in the ./flavours directory of your kiln.

-Then run:

-    make FLAVOUR=myflavour
+    potman init mykiln
+    cd mykiln
+    ls flavours
+    ...

+## Stopping

+    potman stopvms

+## Destroying

+    potman destroyvms

 ## Dependencies